UMLCloudComputing/UMLCloudComputing.github.io/docs/tutorials/Git Version Control/Basics/Branch.md

 index.html  README.md  styles.css
 ```
 `git.png` is gone!
 Moreover, if we open and check `index.html` we can see that it no longer has the edits we made recently!

+Within the process of changing branches the `HEAD` pointer changed from `hello-world-pictures` to `master`.
+Since both branches maintain different commits as their most recent, the `checkout` also changes the current working directory with the content of the `master` branch's latest commit.

 Branches enable you to work on parts of a project independently.